anon-blue/anon.blue/README.txt

 A problem has been detected and windows has been shut down to prevent damage to your computer.
-If this is the first time you've seen this stop error screen,
+If this is the first time you've seen this stop error screen,                  f hvdfbvhfgbghfbjfgbhjgggfhghgmbnjgbnjhghjbgnfmnfgjfdgvbnmvnhfbmghfhvfnbfvjgfmbnhg nfdb jdbghfnbvhfdgfnjfhbfbgfnbgfnbgjfgjtjrytgehewbnjwnrwfvhedmgyfrtdesbggbyjhfys tgyrtuyg57tyk5jgitr66547t79357727t8450439467tgjfbjvbhfjh gyruetryt8i843y4o7tyurg jufriygurutirygirtutrugy gtrgjyhtujrgjtyrthujghktkurogtughtjrutjjr
-restart your computer. if this screen appears again, follow
-these steps:

- Check to be sure you have adequate disk space, If a driver is
    identified in the stop message, disable the driver or check
  with the manufacturer for driver updates.
 Try changing video
  adapters.